 Covid-19 latest: Milton Keynes records over 100 new cases in the last 24 hours

-There was one new covid-related death recorded in Milton Keynes, the total is now 473, according to Public Health England (deaths within 28 days of positive test).
+There have been no new covid-related deaths recorded in Milton Keynes, the total is 473, according to Public Health England (deaths within 28 days of positive test).

 According to Public Health England there were 21 confirmed COVID-19 patients in Milton Keynes University Hospital NHS Foundation - on Tuesday, August 10, and no patients were on a mechanical ventilation bed.